ekrzychu/spotify-songless/README.md

 ### Linux

-Install Git, Node.js, and npm using the package manager appropriate for the distribution.
+Install Git, Node.js, and npm with your distribution's package manager.

 Arch Linux example: